Updated: May 25, 2021

 I’ll be describing more of the magic unfolding in your life as you choose to focus on True Self-alignment and creation rather than allowing your false identities to be in the director role of your life.
 Stay tuned for part 3 of this series soon.

-In the meantime, my next Primal Trust Mentorship starts very soon- April 20th, and my personal purpose is to help awaken others to their true multidimensional nature.
+In the meantime, my most popular Primal Trust Mentorship for experienced brain retainers is available now to join anytime as an online recorded training.
+It is my personal purpose is to help awaken others to their true multidimensional nature and bring freedom from chronic illness issues.
 I’d love to have you join me in my mission.

 Our healing is already inside of us, and it's in living aligned with our True Nature.